TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-tūmanako.md

 Speakers will be released soon.
 The event is fully catered so just bring your lovely self and maybe someone else\!

-On Saturday November 16th, TEDxAuckland is taking over 'ASB Waterfront Theatre' for a full day of talks, performances, inspiration, and new connections.

-Speakers will be released soon.
-The event is fully catered so just bring your lovely self and maybe someone else\!

 Early Bird tickets $99<br>After Early Bird $129<br>Late Bird $159